barryclark/jekyll-now/_posts/2018-10-9-Cloud-Native-London-Oct-2018.md

 ![Cloud Native London October](https://pbs.twimg.com/media/DpFfBRuXgAEII1q.jpg)

-It was a quieter Cloud Native London meetup in October, and we were ably hosted by Matt Saunders and featuring three knowledgeable speakers.
-We are also spending the next few months partnered with a new venue in Bermondsey.
+Despite a change of venue, our Cloud Natives gathered to listen to three knowledgeable speakers in Bermondsay.
+They were ably hosted by Matt Saunders from London DevOps - thanks Matt!

 As always, thanks to our sponsors [StorageOS](https://storageos.com/), [Tecknuovo](https://www.tecknuovo.com/), [Contino](https://www.contino.io/), and [Pusher](https://pusher.com/).